MSchmidtCrans/Smoelenboek-3.0/README.md

     c.
 Reset fields upon cancel and close data entry div

 2. Connect button with PHP script -DONE-
+    a.
+Put form data in array
+    b.
+Transform from array into clean json object
+    c.
+Check communication with ajax calls

 3. Create PHP script to create new record in database